Back to fellos.app

 What Members See

-When a member opens the event page and ticket sales are open:
+When a member opens the event page and ticket sales are open, they see a Tickets panel with two buttons:

 On refunds

 To refund a ticket, ask your Site Admin to process it through Stripe.
-The ticket will keep showing in fellos with a "Refunded" mark so you know not to check that person in.
+Cross-check the attendee list against refunds before event day so you know not to let a refunded ticket in.